digitalnsw/nsw-design-system/README.md

 The NSW Design System is now installed as a dependancy of your project, check out how to [import styles](#importing-styles-into-your-project) and [javascript](#importing-javascript-into-your-project) in to your project build.

-### Option 1: Import all styles
-The NSW Design System styles need to be added to the main Sass file in your project.
-Use the below snippet to import the NSW Design System (ideally placed before any other imports or sass):
+###Importing styles
+####All styles
+To import all styles as a single package you need to add following snippet at the start of your main SCSS file:
 ```
 @import 'node_modules/nsw-design-system/src/main';
 ```

-### Option 2: Import core and certain components
+#### Core and selected components
-The core library includes the design system's base theme, typography, mixins and helper functions.
-You can import this and take advantage of our variables and helpers.
+Our core library includes the design system's base theme, typography, mixins and helper functions.
+Once you imported it, you can take full advantage of our variables and helpers.
+To import core library you need to add following snippet at the start of your main SASS file:

-In your own main Sass file, you can import NSW Design System’s core library.

 ```
 // Core libraries
 @import 'node_modules/nsw-design-system/src/global/scss/settings/settings';
-@import 'node_modules/nsw-design-system/src/global/scss/tools/all';
+@import 'node_modules/nsw-design-system/src/global/scss/base/all';
 @import 'node_modules/nsw-design-system/src/global/scss/helpers/all';
-@import 'node_modules/nsw-design-system/src/global/scss/style/all';
-@import 'node_modules/nsw-design-system/src/styles/section/section';
+@import 'node_modules/nsw-design-system/src/global/scss/settings/palette';
-@import 'node_modules/nsw-design-system/src/styles/spacing/spacing';
+@import 'node_modules/nsw-design-system/src/global/scss/settings/theme';
-@import 'node_modules/nsw-design-system/src/styles/typography/typography';
+@import 'node_modules/nsw-design-system/src/core/all';

 ```

-You can choose to import components as you need it.
-In the same file, import the Sass files of each component
+Once you have installed the core library you can start importing components as you need it.
+To import individual components you need to add following snippets to your main SASS file under core libraries import:

 ```
 // Components